zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-08-31-Cryosectioning-Protocol.md

 - move blade around
 - how to figure out sample angle
 - locking handle
+- Sections can be about 10 uM thick
+    - Let dry at RT for 10 mins then keep on dry ice and put in -80 ºC freezer.
+        - How to store slides: Keep slides in a slide box (need to order), and wrap in a plastic bag to prevent any moisture from getting in or out of the box

 - Notes from [Roy et al 2020 Bioprotocols](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7079735/):
         - Clean cryostat, microtome blade and tools with a 1:1 mixture of RNaseZap and 70% ethanol (RNaseZap/70% ethanol) and then with sterile 95% ethanol (Recipes 1-3).
 Wipe dry with Kimwipes.